 Here are the top Sensory Processing Disorder Resources that you should start with.

 As the mom of two sensory kids and publisher of The Sensory Spectrum, I understand how overwhelming a sensory diagnosis can be.

 Today, I’m going to give you the four sensory resources every parent should be exhausting to help their kiddos.

 10. Getting kids to sleep is no easy feat.
 Here are some tips (and tricks) I’ve learned along the way that can help your child, no matter his age, settle down and get to sleep.

-Browse through all of the Great Parenting Tips on The Jenny Evolution!
+Browse through all of the Great Parenting Tips on Mommy Evolution!

 Mommy Evolution is excited to share the top parenting posts from some amazing fellow bloggers!